reignite/burnout.io/content/index.md

 </div>

 ## Why?
-At the 2014 DevOpsDays Pittsburgh conference, Jennifer Davis gave a talk titled, <a target="_blank" href="http://new.livestream.com/devopsdaysorg/events/3044568/videos/52394934?time=260" target="_blank">"From Hero to Zero,"</a> which sparked additional exploration of burnout during an Open Space discussion.
+At the 2014 DevOpsDays Pittsburgh conference, Jennifer Davis gave a talk titled, "<i>From Hero to Zero</i>" (<a target="_blank" href="https://vimeo.com/104252736#t=1m4s">updated at DevOpsDays Boston 2014</a>) which sparked additional exploration of burnout during an Open Space discussion.